shazChaudhry/docker-elastic/examples/learn_filebeat.md

-The examples here are for learning purpose only and have been taken from GitHub [Elasticsearch examples](https://github.com/elastic/examples) that are available to everyone.
-It's a great way to get started.
+The examples here are for learning purpose only and show how to start filebeat and then visualize data in kibana.
+The examples here have been taken from GitHub [Elasticsearch examples](https://github.com/elastic/examples) that are available to everyone.

 ### Versions
 Example has been tested in following versions: